CbLDM: A Diffusion Model for recovering nanostructure from atomic pair distribution function: Introduction

-With the increasing application of artificial intelligence, deep learning methods have been applied to solve this problem.
-The DeepStruc model~\cite{kjaer2023deepstruc}, based on the Conditional Variational Autoencoder (CVAE), can reconstruct nanostructures from PDFs.
-CVAE, a generative model, is an extansion of Autoencoder (AE) and Variational Autoencoder (VAE).
-AE transforms high-dimensional data into low-dimensional vectors through an encoder neural network, and the resulting latent space can be used to reconstruct input data~\cite{lecun1987connexionist}; VAE introduces a regularization term using variational inference, assuming that the low-dimensional representations in the latent space follow a standard normal distribution~\cite{kingma2013auto}; CVAE replaces the prior assumption of a standard normal distribution with other conditions~\cite{sohn2015learning}.
+With the increasing application of artificial intelligence, deep learning methods have been introduced to explore alternative solution to the nanostructure inverse problem.
+The DeepStruc model~\cite{kjaer2023deepstruc}, based on the Conditional Variational Autoencoder (CVAE)~\cite{kingma2013auto}, can reconstruct nanostructures from PDFs.
 Additionally, a classification model called MlstructureMining has been proposed, which obtains potential nanostructure lists by comparing experimental PDFs with simulated PDFs from a database~\cite{kjaer2024mlstructuremining}.
 This model is based on the XGBoost ensemble learning algorithm.
-Although it outperforms deep learning models in classification tasks~\cite{wu2021comparison}, it encounters challenges in generation tasks where deep learning models are more effective.
+Although it has shown strong performance in classification tasks~\cite{wu2021comparison}, it encounters challenges in generation tasks where deep learning models provide a more natural formulation.
 Recently, PXRDnet~\cite{guo2025ab} shows that diffusion model is effective in solving the nanostructure inverse problem.
 It uses the diffusion model to recover nanostructure with up to 20 atoms in the cell, but the method is mainly for periodic crystal structure.
 In contrast, PXRDnet uses Powder X-Ray Diffraction(PXRD) to recover nanostructure, and we use PDF data to recover nanostructures.
-Moreover, our study extends the applicability of the diffusion model to amorphous material and nanostructure with larger numbers of atoms (up to 256).
+Moreover, our study explores the applicability of diffusion model to amorphous material and nanostructure with larger numbers of atoms.

-In this study, our focus lies in utilizing generative neural network to solve the problem.
-While CVAE stands as a promising concept, incorporating conditional information in the form of PDF to generate corresponding atomic structures~\cite{kjaer2023deepstruc}, models based on VAE exhibit a degree of generative blurriness~\cite{bousquet2017optimal}, leading to less precise predictions.
-We consider an alternative generative neural network model framework, the Latent Diffusion Model (LDM) ~\cite{rombach2022high}, which outperforms models under the VAE framework in terms of generative capabilities~\cite{parmar2021dual,rombach2022high}.
-The principle of LDM is to use a pretrained VAE to convert image pixels to a smaller Latent Space, and then perform traditional Diffusion Model inference and optimization in the latent space~\cite{rombach2022high}.
-However, as LDM cannot be directly applied to our specific problem, we leverage the conditional generation nature of our problem, introducing condition information into LDM to accomplish this task, leading to the proposal of the Condition-based Latent Diffusion Model (CbLDM).